The Legend of Korra: Games

 Activision published two video games based on the series in October 2014.
 The first, titled only The Legend of Korra, is a third-person beat 'em up game for Xbox One, Xbox 360, PlayStation 4, PlayStation 3, and Microsoft Windows.
 Despite the game's developer PlatinumGames being known for well-received action games, the game received mixed reviews.
 The second game, The Legend of Korra: A New Era Begins, is a turn-based strategy game developed by Webfoot Technologies for the Nintendo 3DS.
 Nickelodeon also makes several Adobe Flash-based browser games based on The Legend of Korra available on their website.

 IDW Publishing released a series of board games based on The Legend of Korra.
 The first is an adaptation of the series' pro-bending game; that was financed through Kickstarter and released in fall 2017.
-Korra is a playable character in the fighting game Super Brawl Universe for iOS and Android, and is a playable character in the racing game Nickelodeon Kart Racers 2: Grand Prix for PlayStation 4, Xbox One, Nintendo Switch, and Microsoft Windows.
+Korra is a playable character in multiple Nickelodeon crossover games, including Super Brawl Universe, Nickelodeon Kart Racers 2: Grand Prix and 3: Slime Speedway, and Nickelodeon All-Star Brawl and its sequel.
 Korra also appears as a skin for Skadi in Smite.
-She is also a playable character in Nickelodeon All-Star Brawl and Nickelodeon Kart Racers 3: Slime Speedway.